spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 <%(#Expandable title="Are entities always represented by GameObjects?")%>No, exactly how entities are represented on each of your workers is up to you.

 The GDK also offers an [ECS workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities) represents them as a grouping of Unity ECS components.
-If you are more familiar with the traditional Unity GameObject style of development then the GDK provides a [GameObject workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities) for you.
+If you are more familiar with the traditional Unity GameObject style of development then the GDK provides a [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities) for you.

 You are not limited to these options either, and can configure your worker to create something very custom when it encounters a particular entity type.<%(/Expandable)%>